stlartworks/stlartworks.github.io/support.md

 Summer Interview Day: Saturday, April 23 8:30am-2pm<br> Fall Interview Day: Saturday, August 27, 9am-2pm

-As part of the interview process, interested youth must interview for positions with St. Louis ArtWorks.
-We need volunteers to assist with the Interview Day for potential apprentices at our studio 5959 Delmar.
+As part of the application process for apprenticeships, interested youth must interview for positions with St. Louis ArtWorks.
+We need volunteers to assist with the Interview Day for potential apprentices at our studio at 5959 Delmar.
 We ask for a 2-hour commitment, but welcome any time you are able to give.
 Whenever possible, we try to pair interviewers to meet with each apprentice-applicant for 20-25 minutes.

-The interview questions are provided in advance,  as well as tips on conducting a successful interview with a teenager.
+The interview questions are provided to volunteers in advance,  as well as tips on conducting a successful interview with a teenager.

 Volunteers report that this is the best and most engaging experience they have enjoyed with St. Louis ArtWorks.
-Participating in the Interview Day makes a lasting contribution to the work we do.
+Participating in Interview Day makes a lasting contribution to the work we do.

 <b>SPECIAL EVENTS VOLUNTEERS</b>